zimfv/river-profiles/docs/guide.rst

 SlopePatches
 ------------

-The ``SlopePatches`` object is the tool to work with slope patches: understanding the parameters of distinct patches and stretch zones, and calculating the elevation of the river.
+The :class:`bguriver.slope_patches.SlopePatches` object is the tool to work with slope patches: understanding the parameters of distinct patches and stretch zones, and calculating the elevation of the river.